 Menopause.
 It’s such a weighted word, most of us don’t even want to say it out loud let alone talk to our friends, family and healthcare providers about it.
 Let’s be real, menopause seriously stinks.
 There we said it, we can all agree unanimously, so now let’s actually talk about it.
 Even if you’re not going through it right now, you may want to listen up anyway because if you’re a woman, you’re destined for menopause whether you like it or not.
 But it’s okay, you’re not going to go through it alone, half the human population is destined for this not so sexy chapter of life and we (all your fellow female friends) will help get you through it.

-So what’s the deal with menopause - what is it exactly, what can you expect and what can you do about it?
-We met up with our experts in the Women’s Health, a clinical partnership between UT Health Austin and Ascension Seton, which included obstetrician-gynecologist, Margaret Whitney, M.D., and physician assistant, Teresa Reed, to pick their brains about it.
+So what’s the deal with menopause - what is it exactly, what can you expect during menopause, and what can you do about it?
+We met up with our experts in Women’s Health, a clinical partnership between UT Health Austin and Ascension Seton, which included obstetrician-gynecologist, Margaret Whitney, MD, NCMP, and physician assistant, Teresa Reed, PA-C, to pick their brains about the topic.
 Below are some of the most frequently asked questions they get and their answers about menopause and how it might affect you.

 What is menopause?